Get started with Straal

 - a link to the webpage with Terms & Conditions or a corresponding PDF/DOCX file if the website is not available yet

 - credentials (login and password) to the test account on your shopping platform if the access to your e-store is available only for registered users

 Sign the agreements

-Within 24 hours, you will receive an e-mail with two contracts attached:
+You will receive an e-mail with two contracts attached: